quantumlib/qsim/.gemini/styleguide.md

 License headers are necessary in Python, C++, Bash/shell, and other programming language files, as well as configuration files in YAML, TOML, ini, and other config file formats.
 They are not necessary in Markdown or plain text files.
+They are not necessary for configuration files that are only 1 or two lines long.

 For comments in other parts of the files, follow these guidelines: